-All standard well plates are not the same.
-They are all slightly different.
-If a different vessel than the recommended is used, the Vessel Maps will not correlate with the actual wells.
+All standard well plates are not very standard.
+They are all slightly different, thus the Vessel Maps will not correlate with the actual wells.

 The revision of the vessel holders is not correctly set in the software.

 There are two revisions of cell culture vessel holders, the Black (Revision 1) and the Blue (Revision 2) holders.
 Their versions are slightly different, and unless the correct version is set, the Vessel Maps will not correlate with the actual wells.